adamhoff/teach-yo-self/README.md

 $ touch index.html game.js
 ```

 Our "index.html" file will only hold a simple boiler plate for our game.
-In atom, in your "index.html" file, write the following code snippet:
+In atom, in your "index.html" file write the following code snippet:

 ```html
 <!DOCTYPE html>